The River Cafe (London): Location

-Culinary direction
+History

-Signature dishes include: wild mushroom risotto; Dover sole and John Dory smoked in the restaurant's own wood stove; and rich Italian desserts including lemon almond cake and the chocolate "Nemesis" cake.
+The restaurants signature dishes include wild mushroom risotto, Dover sole, and John Dory smoked in the restaurant's own wood stove; as well as rich Italian desserts including lemon almond cake and the chocolate "Nemesis" cake.

-The restaurant earned a Michelin star in 1997 and is critically acclaimed.
+The restaurant earned a Michelin star in 1997.

 The River Café is also notable for the number of successful chefs that have trained in its kitchens.
 These include Theo Randall, Ed Baines of Randall & Aubin, April Bloomfield of The Spotted Pig in New York, and celebrity chefs Jamie Oliver, Hugh Fearnley-Whittingstall, Ben O'Donoghue and Tobie Puttock.

 Cookery books and recognition

-Gray and Rogers have written six cookbooks, including Italian Easy and The London River Café Cook Book.
+Rogers and Gray have written six cookbooks, including Italian Easy and The London River Café Cook Book.
 Their first book, Italian Country Cookbook won the Glenfiddich Award for Food Book of the Year and the BCA Illustrated Book of the Year award.
-Rogers and Gray have since presented a 12-part series for Channel 4, The Italian Kitchen.
+They have since presented a 12-part series for Channel 4, The Italian Kitchen.

+The River Cafe Cookbook, originally published in 1995, has been described as "iconic" for its photography.

 Rogers and Gray each were named in the 2010 New Year's Honours List as Members of the British Empire (MBE) with the citation "for services to the Hospitality Industry".

 On 28 February 2010, Gray died of cancer, aged 71.